Graduate Certificate in Health Communication and Promotion

 Experience

-The program is designed for individuals who are at least three years outside their undergraduate program and/or have at least three applied work experience.
 The coursework is bench-marked at a level best suited to those with solid work and life experience.
 Student engagement is built into each course and with it students benefit greatly from knowledge share and mutual exchange.
-We find that those with limited applied work experience are not fully equipped to contribute to those discussions in a meaningful way – nor are they as successful in completing the more complex course work.
 The decision to admit involves a full assessment of the applicant’s academic profile, the mix of experience they bring to the program and overall readiness for graduate-level work – not just undergraduate GPA or quality of their statement of purpose.

 Student Opportunities: